wy34/CastPod/README.md

 # How to use

 * Clone the project and run it on Xcode 12 or above
-* Will be available on the Apple Appstore soon
+* Available on the Apple Appstore